la2050/archive/_projects/2016/explore-los-angeless-past-present-and-future-in-augmented-reality-through-perceptoscope.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/1517216783741-team89.jpeg
 project_video: 'https://www.youtube.com/embed/GCBLHUIW9FI?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  Perceptoscope, an interactive public arts initiative, will temporarily deploy augmented reality pedestal viewers at strategic locations around the city taking into account the context, communities and histories of the spaces in which they're dropped.
-We will work with local organizations towards permanent deployments, and along the way document our process of design and public deployment through online video.
+  Perceptoscopes are public augmented reality viewers in the form of coin operated binoculars.
+They can expose the hidden past, present points of interest, or future potentials of a place.
 project_is_collaboration: 'No'
 project_collaborators: >-
   Though not an explicit collaborator, I'm part of the upcoming class of Arts